 Why?
 In a clinical study, an increased incidence of cancer was found in those who took Belviq.
 The FDA recommends that patients talk to their doctors about stopping Belviq.
 If you were diagnosed with cancer after taking Belviq, call us today to discuss your Belviq cancer lawsuit at 800-553-8082 or get a free online claim evaluation.

 What Is the History of Belviq’s Approval?

-However, the drug’s manufacturer, which was then Arena Pharmaceuticals (Arena later sold Belviq to Eisai), conducted three clinical trials, the results of which assured the FDA that the benefit of the medication would outweigh possible risks.
-And, there would be a warning on the label about possible heart valve complications and another about how interactions with other weight-loss medications were untested.
+However, the drug’s manufacturer, which was then Arena Pharmaceuticals (Arena later sold Belviq to Eisai), conducted three clinical trials, the results of which assured the FDA that the benefit of the medication would outweigh risks.
+And there would be a warning on the label about heart valve complications and another about how interactions with other weight-loss medications were untested.

 How Is Belviq Linked to Cancer?

 It ended up being cancer, not heart complications that led to the Belviq recall in February 2020.
 A clinical trial conducted between 2014 and 2018—during the period when the drug was approved and being prescribed by doctors—found an increased risk of cancer in Belviq users.
 More than other cancers, people who took Belviq were diagnosed with pancreatic, colorectal, and lung cancer.